 Partners in Innovation: Science Education and the Science Workforce (Philadelphia: Chemical Heritage Foundation, 2005).

 Imagining Consumers: Design and Innovation from Wedgwood to Corning (Baltimore, MD: Johns Hopkins University Press, 2000).
 Imagining Consumers received the Hagley Prize for the Best Book in Business History for 2001, awarded by the Business History Conference, the largest international organization of business historians.
 It was also named a Choice Outstanding Academic Title and was a finalist for the Design History Society Scholarship Award in the UK, both in 2001.

 Professor Blaszczyk is particularly keen on doing history for the general public, collaborating with museums and industry, and working to advance teaching methods.

 * Principal Investigator for a four-year research project, 'Future Perfect: Ernest Dichter and Consumer Society in Europe and North America', funded by a Career Integration Grant from the Marie Curie People Programme of the European Commission, 2014-2018.
-The project will lead to the first cultural biography of Ernest Dichter, the father of motivational research and a significant player in transatlantic consumer culture of the post World War II era and to a co-edited book on the history of trend forecasting.
+The project will lead to the first cultural biography of Ernest Dichter, the father of motivational research and a significant player in transatlantic consumer culture of the post World War II era, and to a co-edited book on the history of colour and trend forecasting.

-* Project Leader and Principal Investigator on a three-year collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with eight partners in the UK and the EU.
+* Project Leader for a three-year pan-European collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with eight partners in the UK and the EU.
 Funded by HERA II (Humanities in the European Research Area, European Commission), 2013-2016.
 Visit the project website here.

-* Principal Investigator for the 'Moon Heritage Project', a collaborative effort with Abraham Moon & Sons, Ltd., a vertically integrated woollen mill in Leeds, to document the company's history, 2014-2016.
+* Principal Investigator for the 'Moon Heritage Project', a collaborative effort with Abraham Moon & Sons, Ltd., a vertically integrated woollen mill in Leeds, to document the company's history within the broader context of the global fashion system, 2014-2016.

 * Principal Investigator for a two-year research project, 'Rethinking Textiles', funded by the Marie Curie People Programme of the European Commission that hosted a visiting fellow at the University of Leeds, 2014-2016.